 ADDY Awards – Bronze

-Their target was “high-value flyers” who care how they get from point A to point B and who travel frequently.
-Prices were at an all-time low in so trying to compete on price alone without brand differentiation to create value would be a disaster.
-American’s greatest strength is that it’s the world’s largest airline and they faced challenges every day that other airlines never see.
+Their target was “high-value flyers” who cared how they got from point A to point B and who traveled frequently.
+Prices were at an all-time low so trying to compete on price alone without brand differentiation to create value would be a disaster.
+American’s greatest strength is that it’s the world’s largest airline, and they face challenges every day that other airlines never see.

 Rebuilding an iconic brand after the September 11th attacks

-100,000 bookings and $49 million in flown revenue in its first year
+100k bookings and $49 million in flown revenue in the first year

 WhyYouFly.com had over 10.3 million page views.
 The average length of the visit was 3 minutes 1 second.
 16,794 people forwarded it to a friend, and 40,471 played “Match Me” the game.
 An online tracking study had positive results.
 It increased brand awareness, brand favorability, and brand perception.
-Lift for brand awareness for leisure travelers was 7% and business travelers 23%.
-Lift for message association for leisure travelers was 24% and business travelers 39%.
+Lift for brand awareness for leisure travelers was 7%, and for business travelers, 23%.
+Lift for message association for leisure travelers was 24%, and business travelers 39%.